Here are some tips on how to manage sports injuries and niggles without interrupting your fitness routine.

 A warm-up is essential to manage or prevent injuries

 First and foremost, let’s talk about prevention.
 Without a doubt, prevention is the best way to combat these sports injuries.
-Proper warm up is essential and stretching after exercise can make a big difference.
+A proper warm up is essential and stretching after exercise can also make a big difference.
 Make sure you allow time to ease your body up to the level of intensity you are going to exercise at, especially if you are exercising early in the morning.
-Recent research has shown that up to 80 per cent of back sprains occur within two hours of waking up.
+Recent research has shown that up to 80% of back sprains occur within two hours of waking up.
 Planning to arrive 10 minutes before your class will do it.
 Speak to your trainer or Osteopath about how to warm up most effectively and which stretches will be of the most benefit to you afterwards.

 Listen to your Body

 During the workout, stay within your ability and listen to your body.
 This is especially the case if you are new to a fitness program and where you might still be learning the movements.
 For the first month of any program, class or new exercise you should be ready to take it slow and stay focused on learning technique.

 Knowing the difference between muscle burn and pain is also really important in understanding your limitations.
 If something is truly painful stop doing it!
 Pain is the body’s way of protecting itself.
 Pushing the action further through pain can lead to injury.
 Instead, where possible modify the exercise to work the muscle without pain.
 If this is not possible this is where I would advise you to seek out a professional.
 We will properly assess what is going on in your body and devise a plan to manage the issue before returning to the exercise.

 If you get injured, follow RICER

 If you do happen to get injured during exercise, the best process to immediately follow is RICER.
 This is;